Saturday, September 6, 2025

 “Can the Ethiopian change his skin or the leopard its spots?
 Then may you also do good who are accustomed to do evil.”
 Jeremiah 13:23

 A sinner cannot change himself.
-Conversion is a divine miracle.
-Jesus told a religious leader named Nicodemus that he must be born again to see the kingdom of God.
+Conversion is a miracle.
+Jesus told Nicodemus that he must be born again to see the kingdom of God.
 This is true for every sinner.
 We must be reborn.
 We are born into the world with a sinful nature.
 The only way to shed the sinful nature and to gain a Christlike nature is to receive Jesus Christ.

 “Therefore, I will scatter them like stubble that passes away by the wind of the wilderness.”
 Jeremiah 13:24

-God’s judgment separates right from wrong, and that which is useful from that which is of no use.
-In this case, those who did not desire God and are not desired by Him.
+Separating wheat from chaff is what the Lord does.
+God separates right from wrong, and that which is useful from that which is of no use.

 “This is your lot, the portion of your measures from Me, says the Lord, because you have forgotten Me and trusted in falsehood.”
 Jeremiah 13:25

-When we forget the Lord by not reading our Bibles, by not praying, by not worshipping Him with songs of praise in harmony with other Christians, we do succumb to falsehoods by default.
-God’s Word says that people “perish, because they did not receive the love of the truth, that they might be saved.”
-[12]
+When we don’t read the Bible, pray, worship and align ourselves with the Lord, we perish.
+2 Thessalonians 2:10 says that people “perish, because they did not receive the love of the truth, that they might be saved.”

 “Therefore I will uncover your skirts over your face, that your shame may appear.”
 Jeremiah 13:26